- Find a Trail

 Southern Virginia's New River Trail is one of America's premier rail-trails and has been designated as an official National Recreation Trail by the US Department of the Interior.
 It is also a state park.
-The highlight and namesake of this magnificent trail is the 36-mile section running through Grayson, Carroll, Wythe and Pulaski counties along the New River, the oldest river in the States.
+The highlight and namesake of this magnificent trail is the 36-mile section running through Grayson, Carroll, Wythe and Pulaski counties along the New River.
 In 1986 the Norfolk Southern Railroad donated this old railroad corridor, which originally served to supply the once expanding iron industry to the Commonwealth of Virginia.

 If you travel from Galax or Fries and head north, the mileage markers count down beginning at the 57-mile marker.
 Also, much of the trail is downhill from south to north.
 If you start from Pulaski (Dora Junction), the first 3 miles are uphill, though most won't find it a burdensome climb.
 A mile or so before Draper, it's downhill to the Hiawassee trestle at the river.
 This 5-mile section also features numerous trestles, while offering a look into mountain railroading, since the tracks climbed away from the river to reach the mainline at Pulaski.